 - Seats (if leather)

 - Armrests (make sure you get the buttons and undersides, too!)

 Additionally, there are many other things to be mindful of during your flight.
 Here are some potentially germy situations and how we handle them:

-- Skip the drinks, if you can.
+- Skip the drinks from flight attendants, if you can.
 If you absolutely need something, ask for no ice and see if they will give you an unopened can.
 Use a wipe to clean the surface before you open it to prevent contamination.

 - Clean your hands thoroughly with sanitizer before eating any snacks.

 - Avoid the bathroom at all costs.
 If you must go, make sure you’re wearing shoes (or at least socks!) and use sanitizer when you return to your seat.